Frequently Asked Questions

 Yes, our company trains at several different ranges, each having their own cost.
 As a result, we cannot include the range fee in our class fee.
 Range fees vary typically from $10 to $25 for the entire day.
 Your instructor will notify you of your range fee in the information email about your class.
 Example: in the Gainesville area, the typical range fee is $20.
 Since we train at many locations throughout the Southeast US, range fees differ.
 Your range fee will be explained once you register for a class.

 See the map or click on any state in this reciprocity map to see the states where that permit/license is honored.
 This can change so be sure your information is up to date before traveling.
 The ultimate authority is the Florida Department of Agriculture which maintains an up to date reciprocity listing at all times.
 You can check the State of Florida HERE.

 The Florida Concealed Weapon License is valid for 7 years.
 You will be notified by the State of Florida when it is time to renew.

 Approximately three months prior to the expiration of your license, you will receive a renewal form and instructions in the mail.
 Upon reaching your expiration date, you can no longer carry.
-However, the State of Florida will allow you to renew up to six months past your expiration without re-applying.
+However, the State of Florida will allow you to renew up to six months past your expiration without re-applying for your license again.